 How to Check Messages on Amazon

+The best way to check messages on Amazon is through Amazon’s Buyer-Seller Messaging Center.
 Understanding how to check buyer seller messages is one thing, but you also need to know how to navigate the message center in general.
 The Amazon Message Center is one of the biggest differences between selling on Amazon vs. eBay.
 When it comes to checking your messages as an Amazon seller, here’s what you need to know.

 First, you need to navigate to the “Your Account” page on Amazon.
 You can find this page by clicking on your account name at the top-right of the Amazon homepage.
 Once you’ve found this page, click the link that says “Your Messages.”